bradleyeckert/hermes/docs/mole.md

 The boilerplate contains a UUID.
 For example, the CH32V20x and CH32V30x MCUs contain a 96-bit ESIG.
 To use the ESIG in the boilerplate, `memcpy` would move 12 bytes from address `0x1FFFF7E8` to a RAM buffer used by the boilerplate.
 Other boilerplate items include the AEAD protocol used (0 means XChaCha20-SipHash) and HMAC length (8 or 16 bytes).
 The default data structure for `mole` is:

 - Length of the boilerplate in bytes, should be less than 65.
 Default is 18.
-- 3-byte "nyb" string (nyb = None of your business)
+- 4-byte "noyb" string (noyb = None of your business)
 - 13-byte UUID
 - 1-byte AEAD format identifier
 - Optional CRC

 The AEAD format identifier packs bitfields as follows:

 - b2:b0 = AEAD protocol.
-0 = XChaCha20-SipHash.
+0 = XChaCha20-Blake2s.
 - b6:b3 = reserved, default is 0110.
 - b7 = HMAC length.
 0 = 16-byte, 1 = 8-byte.
 Default is 0.